0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 ![login icon alt png](resources/login_icon_alt.png)

 Just a simple png.
-We could look at metadata and binary information, but at this point, there's no reason to pursue an image.
+We could look at metadata and binary information, but at this point, there's no reason to pursue an image -- we can come back to it at a later point if we deem necessary.

 `http://172.17.0.2:80/resources/bcred.txt`